Seniors Income Plan (SIP)

 The Seniors Income Plan (SIP) provides senior citizens with financial assistance required to meet their basic needs.

 A monthly supplement is provided to seniors who have little or no income other than the federal Old Age Security (OAS) pension and Guaranteed Income Supplement (GIS).

-The table below shows the maximum SIP benefit seniors can receive and the taxable income levels (excluding the federal OAS pension and GIS) where the SIP benefit becomes $0, based on client category. *Effective July 1, 2022
+The table below shows the maximum SIP benefit seniors can receive and the taxable income levels, excluding the federal OAS pension and GIS, where the SIP benefit becomes $0 for each household type (rates effective July 1, 2023):

-SIP recipients with active basic Saskatchewan Health coverage are eligible for a variety of additional health benefits including:
+SIP clients with active basic Saskatchewan Health coverage are eligible for a variety of additional health benefits.

 You are eligible to receive the Seniors Income Plan benefits if:

 - you are 65 years of age or older;

 - you are a permanent resident of Saskatchewan;

 - you receive full or partial OAS pension and GIS; and